 By Ed Collupy, executive consultant, W. Capra Consulting Group

-Ed Collupy, executive consultant at W. Capra Consulting Group can be reached at [email protected] and be sure to visit www.capraplus.com for more retail technology and business insights.
-Collupy has IT leadership and business team experience directing and supporting retail systems for store operations, merchandising, fuel and accounting teams in the C-Store industry.
+Ed Collupy, executive consultant at W. Capra Consulting Group can be reached at [email protected] and be sure to visit www.capraplus.com for more retail technology insights.
+Collupy has IT leadership and business team experience directing and supporting retail systems for store operations, merchandising, fuel, and accounting teams in the C-Store industry.